el95149/baloosearch-mcp/README.md

 - Search for terms in files using KDE baloosearch
 - Configurable search parameters (limit, offset, directory, file type)
+- Advanced query syntax support (AND, OR, NOT, phrases, wildcards)
 - JSON output of search results
 - Full MCP compliance for integration with AI assistants